aditya-chichani/match-the-pairs/README.md

 If the two cards match, the player scores a hit

-If they do not match, the player loses a move and the two cards are turned back over
+If they do not match, the player loses a move and both the cards are turned back over

 The player strives to finish the game in minimum number of moves